Skip to main content

 Next step for rollout teams

-If Plug & Charge is on your roadmap, continue with:
+If Plug & Charge is on your roadmap, treat it as a backend and PKI readiness exercise first, then continue with:

-1. OCPP security profiles explained for certificate and trust-layer planning.
+1. OCPP security profiles explained for certificate and trust-layer planning, building on the message-level detail in our OCPP 2.0.1 deep dive.

-2. OCPI roaming guide if customer, contract, and interoperability workflows are also in scope.
+2. OCPI roaming guide if customer, contract, and interoperability workflows are also in scope; see the OCPI overview for how contract identity moves between networks.

 3. Talk to EV Cloud if your team needs help shaping a controlled pilot and backend readiness plan.